alexispe/alaia-slimcms/README.md

 $ cd alaia-slimcms
 $ php composer install
 ```
-After install set write permissions on `/tmp/cache`
+1. After install set write permissions on `/tmp/cache` -- create folder if not exist.

-Create database and user whiwh have access.
+2. Create database and user whiwh have access.
 Please don't use root.
 Import tables and data from `/app/install/init.sql`.
 Update `/app/install/init.json` with our database access.
 Set init to true and save.

-Change the name of the default page in `/app/Controllers/HomeController.php` line 9. (this will be automated soon)
+3. Change the name of the default page in `/app/Controllers/HomeController.php` line 9. (this will be automated soon)

-Default access is user : `admin` and password : `admin`.
-Don't forget to change that.
+4. Default super-access is user : `admin` and password : `admin`.
+Don't forget to change that in database (admin table).

 Installation done.